About our publications

 Twentieth Century Architecture: the C20 Journal

-This scholarly journal (free to members) is published about once a year.
+This scholarly journal (free to members) is published about once every two years.
 Each issue of around 160 pages tackles a general topic (such as housing or conservation) in depth, with specially commissioned articles by experts in the field, accompanied by high quality illustrations.
 Most journals are still available.
-You can also order copies of past journals published under our previous name, the Thirties Society by emailing administrator(a)c20society.org.uk.
+You can also order copies of past journals published under our previous name, the Thirties Society by emailing coordinator(a)c20society.org.uk.

 Books help to establish reputations yet there are many great British architects from the twentieth century for whose names you would search a library catalogue in vain.
-To make up for some of the missing names, the series Twentieth Century Architects was launched in 2008, in collaboration with English Heritage and the RIBA, and nine titles have been published so far.
-See details and buy from English Heritage.
+To make up for some of the missing names, the series Twentieth Century Architects was launched in 2008, in collaboration with English Heritage and the RIBA.
+See details and buy.

 The Society aims to offer an increasing number of its lectures as either audio or video streams for viewing online or downloading to iPod.
 Follow the Lectures link to hear Gavin Stamp talking about Hanseatic brick architecture or Edward Cullinan on his Fountains Abbey project.